One With Jesus

 All Rights Reserved.

-This homily was delivered on 18th October 2009.
+Father Hanly’s homily for 29th Sunday in Ordinary Time, Year B, was delivered on 18th October 2009.

 If you would like to use this transcript please contact us at email@example.com for permission.